satazero/pytwelvedata/README.md

 A naive wrapper for TwelveData's financial data API endpoints.
 An API key subscription is required, and can be acquired from [TwelveData's website](https://twelvedata.com/pricing).

+Special thanks to Romel Torres [Alpha Vantage API](https://github.com/RomelTorres/alpha_vantage) for giving me a good framework to build off of.

 # Installation

 Clone the repository to the local machine: